FZambia/centrifuge/README.md

 or [SockJS](https://github.com/sockjs/sockjs-client) library can be used.

-Centrifuge comes with administrative web interface to manage project/category structure and monitor important messages.
+Centrifuge comes with administrative web interface to manage project/namespace structure and monitor important messages.

-Persistent data (projects, categories) by default stored in [SQLite](http://www.sqlite.org/) database.
+Persistent data (projects, namespaces) by default stored in [SQLite](http://www.sqlite.org/) database.
 But when running Centrifuge instance processes on different machines you should use [MongoDB](http://www.mongodb.org/) or [PostgreSQL](http://www.postgresql.org/) backends instead of SQLite for structure management.